CoderJeel/coderjeel/README.md

 Here are some ideas to get you started:

 🔭 I’m currently working on Machine learning and deep learning projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Advanced Deep learning concepts.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 💬 Ask me about jeelg.com/about